AMPIC/PICTorch/README.md

 ## Reference

-If you're using Photontorch in your work or feel in any way inspired by it, we ask you to cite us in your work:
+If you're using PICTorch fork of Photontorch for your research, product development work or otherwise, we ask you to cite the following two in your work:

-Floris Laporte, Joni Dambre, and Peter Bienstman. _"Highly parallel simulation and optimization of photonic circuits in time and frequency domain based on the deep-learning framework PyTorch."_ Scientific reports 9.1 (2019): 5918.
+1. Floris Laporte, Joni Dambre, and Peter Bienstman. _"Highly parallel simulation and optimization of photonic circuits in time and frequency domain based on the deep-learning framework PyTorch."_ Scientific reports 9.1 (2019): 5918.

+2. V. Saxena, “PICTorch: Photonic Integrated Circuit Simulator,” 2022.
+[Online].
+Available: https://github.com/AMPIC/PICTorch

+## Things To Do
+Add netlist based simulation capability and use a GUI program to generate netlists from schematics.
+Enable co-integration with ngspice or similar tool for co-simulation with electronics.
+Create a generic PDK file for SiP processes.

 ## Known issues